 The Peloponnesian War

-The Peloponnesian War lasted from 431-404 BCE.
-Leading up to the war, Sparta and Athens were in competition with each other for control of Greece.
-This tension intensified into the Peloponnesian War.
+Sparta and Athens were in competition with each other for control of Greece.
+This tension would eventually intensify into what became known as the Peloponnesian War (431-404 BCE).
 Athens and Sparta were very different from each other in terms of cultural values and outlook on life.
 Sparta is typified by an austere, militaristic character, while Athens is remembered for being an intellectual capital with an appreciation for aesthetics.
 Naturally, when the two came up against each other in war, their unique advantages and disadvantages were highlighted.

-Sparta’s militaristic culture was an essential part of their life and values system.
+Sparta’s militaristic culture was an essential part of their life and system of values.
 Their military was much stronger than Athens’ and had better training.
 This was their major advantage.
-As far as disadvantages, it might be hard to imagine how a militaristic city-state could possibly have any in war.
+As far as disadvantages, it might be hard to imagine how a militaristic city-state could possibly have any in regard to war.
 However, while their army was strong, their navy was not.
 The Athenians had the stronger navy.
 This meant that the Athenians could interfere with Sparta’s trade route, negatively impacting any reliance Sparta had on imported goods used in war or survival on the homefront.
-Sparta’s allies were the Peloponnese league.
-This league was an independent polis which included most of the land powers or central Greece, including Corinth.
-The main victories of the Spartan army were at Plataea, which they captured in 427 BCE, a battle at Amphipolis, and later, a victory at Sicily.

 The effects of the war were different for Athens and Sparta.
-Sparta was victorious, but after so many years of fighting in intense battles, they were weakened.
-They were thus left more susceptible to outside invasion.
+Sparta was victorious, but after so many years of fighting in intense battles, their military was weakened.
+They were thus left more susceptible for an outside invasion.
 As for Athens, their flourishing, rich culture had been wounded by defeat.
-Overall, the defenses of Greece were weakened.
+Overall, the military defenses of Greece were weakened by this prolonged war.